soaErikNord/soadocs/other/CPS/README.md

 #### Implementation
 Response Field Details:
--ClientMsgID: Copied from the request message
+* ClientMsgID: Copied from the request message
--USBRequestID: Randomly generated numeric field with a length of 36
+* USBRequestID: Randomly generated numeric field with a length of 36
--ReferenceID: Randomly generated alpha-numeric field with a length of 10
+* ReferenceID: Randomly generated alpha-numeric field with a length of 10
--PaymentType: Copied from the request message
+* PaymentType: Copied from the request message
--ControlNumber: Randomly generated alpha-numeric field with a length of 16
+* ControlNumber: Randomly generated alpha-numeric field with a length of 16
--SUAReferenceID: Randomly generated alpha-numeric field with a length of 12
+* SUAReferenceID: Randomly generated alpha-numeric field with a length of 12
--ExpirationDate: Copied from the request message
+* ExpirationDate: Copied from the request message
--MerchantName: Randomly generated alpha-numeric field with a length of 16
+* MerchantName: Randomly generated alpha-numeric field with a length of 16

 ### SUA Request CSC